hsynercn/tutorials-all-paths/BookNotes/Procedural Generation in Game Design/Section_2/Chapter_16_Generative_Art_Toys.md

 Each art toy has three kinds of elements:

 - Inputs: Can be anything from simple keyboards input or scrool wheels, tablet pens, full body tracking.
-- Transformation: An art toy takes that input can can either render it directly or transform it to diffenre kinds of data.
+- Transformation: An art toy takes that input can either render it directly or transform it to different kinds of data.
 - Rendering: Visual result of the interaction.
   - Alvy Ray Smith - Varieties of Digital Painting